The 53rd Battalion at Fromelles

 The 53rd Battalion, under the command of Lieutenant Colonel Ignatius Bertram Norris, was formed in Egypt.
 It was made up of Gallipoli veterans and new recruits from Australia.
 The 53rd Battalion was assigned to the 14th Brigade, part of the 5th Australian Division.
 It shipped to France in June 1916.11

-Amongst the ranks of the 53rd were three Mosman brothers; Eric (29), Samuel (20) and James Wilson (18).
+Amongst it’s ranks were three Mosman brothers; Eric (29), Samuel (20) and James Wilson (18).
 Their mother, Isabella, lived at “Myall” on Wolseley Road.
 They worked at their father’s (George Wilson’s) timber mill at Port Macquarie.

 Another local was William Laing (pictured right) a clerk aged 22.
 His parents, John and Sarah Laing, lived at “Kaituna” in McLeod Street.

-On the evening of the 19th of July, 1916, the 14th Brigade formed up with the 15th Brigade on its right, and the 8th Brigade to its left.
-14th Brigade had 54 Btn. and 53 Btn. in front with 55 Btn. in support.
-To the 53rd’s right was 59 Btn (from 15th Brigade.)
+On the evening of the 19th of July, 1916, the 14th Brigade formed up with the 15th on its right, and the 8th to its left.
+14th Brigade lined up with 53 and 54 Battalion in front and 55 in support.
+To the 53rd’s right was 59 Btn from 15th Brigade.

-The 53rd’s main objective was to take the trenches to the left of the Sugarloaf and link up with other units.
-If the Sugarloaf remained in enemy hands, the 53rd would be subjected to fire, and counter-attack from their right.
+The 53rd’s main objective was to take trenches to the left of the Sugarloaf, linking up with other units.
+Key to the attack’s success, the Sugarloaf had to be taken by other battalions.
+If not the 53rd would be subjected to murderous enfiled fire, and counter-attack from that direction.

 6 pm: The attack begins…